jdh4/pytorch_multi_gpu_training/README.md

 ## Local rank

-The indices of the GPUs on each node of your Slurm allocation begin at 0 and go to N - 1, where N is the total number of GPUs on a node.
+The indices of the GPUs on each node of your Slurm allocation begin at 0 and end at N - 1, where N is the total number of GPUs in your allocation on each node.
 Consider the case of 2 nodes and 8 tasks with 4 GPUs per node.
 The process ranks will be 0, 1, 2, 3 on the first node and 4, 5, 7 on the second node while the GPU indices will be 0, 1, 2, 3 on the first and 0, 1, 2, 3 on the second.
 Thus, one cannot make calls such as `data.to(rank)` since this will fail on the second node where there is a mismatch between the process ranks and the GPU indices.
 To deal with this a local rank is introduced:

 ```python
 rank = int(os.environ["SLURM_PROCID"])